wzhy2000/DERLPSO/README.md

 `layersList`: Optional set of layers

-`upper`: The upper limit of uniform distribution sampling and the upper limit of logarithmically initialized positive sampling
+`upper`: Upper limit value for uniform distribution initialization and upper limit value for logarithmic initialization positive sampling

 `lower`：The lower limit of logarithmically initialized positive sampling (for uniform distribution initialization, the lower limit is the negative value of the upper limit)